Mejez6603/comrent-firebase/src/README.md

 - **Genkit & Resend:** We implemented a Genkit flow to power our email system.
 This flow connects to the Resend API, allowing admins to generate and send customized invoices directly from the dashboard, complete with attached payment screenshots.
 This provided a seamless, professional communication channel with customers.
 - **QR Code Payments:** To enhance the realism of the payment process, we integrated QR code images for GCash, Maya, and PayPal, making the user-facing payment screen more intuitive and visually engaging.

-### 4. Deployment to Hostinger
+### 4. Deployment to Railway
-With the application ready for the world, we chose **Hostinger** as our deployment platform.
+With the application ready for the world, we chose **Railway** as our deployment platform.
 The process involved:
 1. Pushing the finalized code to a GitHub repository.
-2. Connecting the repository to a new project on Hostinger.
+2. Connecting the repository to a new project on Railway.
 3. Configuring the environment, including setting up the necessary environment variables (`RESEND_API_KEY`, `GEMINI_API_KEY`) and build commands.
 4. Adjusting the `package.json` `start` script to `next start -p $PORT`, a crucial step that allows the hosting provider to dynamically assign the correct port.
-5. Triggering a deployment, which Hostinger then automatically built and launched, making the application live and accessible on the web.
+5. Triggering a deployment, which Railway then automatically built and launched, making the application live and accessible on the web.

 Through this journey, we not only built a functional application but also navigated and solved complex, real-world development and deployment challenges.